Hotel Transylvania (film): Sequels

 The sequel, titled Hotel Transylvania 2, was released on September 25, 2015.
 Its story takes place seven years after the first film, with the hotel now open to human guests, and its owner, Count Dracula, being more preoccupied with the fact that his 5-year-old grandson is not a pure-blood vampire.
 The original crew and cast returned for the film, except CeeLo Green as the role of Murray, who was replaced by Keegan-Michael Key.
 New additions include Mel Brooks as Dracula's father, Vlad; Nick Offerman and Megan Mullally as Jonathan's parents, Mike and Linda; and Asher Blinkoff as Mavis and Johnny's half-human/half-vampire son, Dennis.

 Hotel Transylvania 2 was followed by Hotel Transylvania 3: Summer Vacation, released on July 13, 2018.

-The fourth and final feature film in the series is Hotel Transylvania: Transformania, released as an Amazon Prime Video exclusive on January 14, 2022.
+The fourth feature film in the series is Hotel Transylvania: Transformania, released as an Amazon Prime Video exclusive on January 14, 2022.

+A fifth film is in development.

 Television series

 A television series based on the film premiered on June 25, 2017, and ended on October 29, 2020.
 Developed and produced by Nelvana Limited, in partnership with Sony Pictures Animation, the prequel series focused on the 114/115 years of Mavis and her friends at the Hotel Transylvania.
 Sony Pictures Television handled distribution in the United States, while Nelvana distributed the series outside the United States.
 It aired on the Disney Channel worldwide.

-In June 2024, Motel Transylvania, a television series set to debut on Netflix in 2025, was announced.
+In June 2024, Motel Transylvania, a television series set to debut on Netflix in 2027, was announced.
 The series is set to focus on Dracula and Mavis opening a motel.